School of Health Sciences

-Laura previously worked as a Senior Research Assistant based in the Research Support Team in the College of Health and Wellbeing.
+Laura previously worked as a Senior Research Assistant based in the Research Support Team in the Faculty of Health and Wellbeing.
 Laura has 4 years’ experience of providing statistical support and collaborating on projects with various professionals working in different aspects of health including, cancer, cardiology, children’s nursing and stroke.

 As part of Laura’s current role as a Research Associate in Medical Statistics; she provides statistical consultancy support to four local NHS trusts.
 The statistical support provided to these trusts includes performing sample size calculations, reviewing and being involved in the development of protocols and IRAS forms, providing advice on the randomisation process for larger studies, data management including supporting the development of Case Report Forms (CRF), data cleaning, statistical analysis and writing publications.
 Laura is also involved with the statistical analysis of projects run through the Lancashire Clinical Trials Unit under the supervision of the lead statistician.

 BSc (Honours) Mathematics, 1st Class, University of Central Lancashire, 2010

 Jessica Mok KW, Goh YL, Howell LE, Date RS.
 Is C-reactive protein the single most useful predictor of difficult laparoscopic cholecystectomy or its conversion?
 A pilot study.
 J Min Access Surg